ggustavo-dev/ggustavo-dev/README.md

 ## Olá, sou o Gustavo! 👋

-Sou engenheiro de software e atualmente estou estudando desenvolvimento web com React e NodeJS.
-Possuo experiência também em desenvolvimento low-code com as ferramentas da Microsoft Power Platform(Power Automate, Power Apps e Power Pages).
+Software engineer currently studying web development with React and NodeJS.
+I also have job experience developing low-code with Microsoft Power Platform(Power Automate, Power Apps, Power BI, etc) and with Sharepoint environment.

-Abaixo estão as tecnologias que possuo conhecimento.
+Below are some of technologies i have knowledge.

 <div style="display: inline_block"><br>